JAAR91/Web_Scraper_Ruby/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-## Ruby's Movies WEB Scraper from Wikipedia
+## Movies WEB Scraper

-This project is a web scrapper made with ruby, its function is to get all the movies store on Wikipedia.
+Web scrapper made with ruby.
+It get all the movies store on Wikipedia.

 The project includes:
 - Menu that let find the movies by index
 - A search option to look out movies by name
 - A bookmark option to compare and have a fast way to find movies again.
 - A history that lets you find that movie you saw before but you didn't bookmark it.
 The project also includes 'type sense' option to avoid invalid inputs or app crashing.

 ## Built With

 - Ruby